Stonelinks/stonelinks.github.io/contents/posts/rudimentary-gmailbased-print-server/index.md

 tags: python
 ---

 Another example of python being super useful.
 I found myself today with a need to network a printer so my room mates and I could print from anywhere on campus.
-However, figuring out what ports to forward, trying to get IPP to work and just being generally unhappy with CUPS and the way RPIs network restricts printer traffic / discovery lead me to consider alternate solutions.
+However, figuring out what ports to forward, trying to get IPP to work and just being generally unhappy with CUPS and the way RPIs network restricts printer traffic / discovery lead me to consider alternate solutions

 Enter python and Gmail!
 I wanted to be able to have someone email me a message with a few keywords in the subject line that would tag any attachments for printing.
 I then had python log into my email and download the most recent email for printing, and if the attachment was new to it, print it.
 I wrote a nice little script that does just that: